Prolapse Prevention begins early

 - Be aware of lifting correctly (spine straight, bottom out) and limiting the weight lifted to prevent straining internal supports and promoting POP.

-- Discuss the use of vaginal moisturizers or suitability of oestrogen cream or tablets to combat dryness and loss of muscle tone.
+- Discuss the use of vaginal lubricants or suitability of oestrogen cream or tablets to combat dryness and loss of muscle tone.

 - Use orgasm to promote blood flow and muscle contraction and release pleasurable hormones.

-I’ve been collecting birth stories from my clients and workshop attendees for several years.
-Women’s personal, descriptive birth stories clearly show ongoing pelvic floor dysfunction (associated with POP) in mothers who had pre birth pelvic floor issues and where interventions and poor birthing positions were used.
+I’ve been collecting birth stories from clients and workshop attendees for years.
+Women’s personal, descriptive birth stories clearly show ongoing pelvic floor dysfunction (associated with POP) in mothers who had pre birth pelvic floor issues and where interventions were necessary.
 Fortunately I have almost equal numbers of positive birth stories, which typically describe thoughtful birth and pelvic floor preparation.

 Pregnancy and post birth are times when optimal posture, regular suitable exercise and specific preparation for labour, birth and recovery are pivotal to POP prevention.
 The following advice is specific to new mothers.

-- Use soluble fiber to overcome the constipating effects of iron supplements, nausea and vomiting.
+- Use soluble fiber to overcome the constipating effects of iron supplements.
+Avoid bowel straining.

 - Continue with moderate aerobic exercise if still comfortable – swimming is ideal for most women right up to birth.
 Prenatal yoga with experienced instructors improves strength and postural control while practicising relaxed breathing.